 This all depends on your goal.
 The key ones are record labels and music publishing A&Rs, artist management, heads of music and music supervisors, but you must do your research and if you are going to approach anyone, must sure you do it professionally with the right tools and add the right metadata to your music.

 Are there any steps I can take to make it more likely that an A&R will listen to my demo over others?

 Why do you need a publisher, label or manager?
-Most companies will normally look at the level of traction you have gaining yourself, how many sync placements you have or songs you have got cuts on as a writer.
+Most companies will normally look at the level of traction you have gained yourself, how many sync placements you have or songs you have got credit on as a writer.

-You should actually be focusing all your efforts on developing your skills and writing craft, sp don’t waste time pitching your songs or music, unless it’s ready.
+You should actually be focusing all your efforts on developing your skills and writing craft, so don’t waste time pitching your songs or music, unless it’s ready.

-These days you can self release music with ease through various distribution companies online.
-So if you truly want to go from the studio to the A&R professional, focus on your craft first, get that song and production the best it can be and always go down the indie DIY route if you can’t get response from your approaches or feedback from the professionals.
+These days you can self-release music with ease through various distribution companies online.
+So if you truly want to go from the studio to the A&R professional, focus on your craft first, get that song and production the best it can be and always go down the indie DIY route if you can’t get a response from your approaches or feedback from the professionals.